arshmun/arshmun.github.io/index.md

 ---

-### MyGPT: A Simple AI Chatbot with Custom Knowledge Base using OPEN AI's GPT 3.5 model -- [[View Code](https://colab.research.google.com/drive/1HVHzCoDj3gmLwTlzjJ3W8ovHOC5nVavi?usp=sharing)]
+### MyGPT: A Simple AI Chatbot with Custom Knowledge Base Using OpenAI's GPT 3.5 model -- [[View Code](https://colab.research.google.com/drive/1HVHzCoDj3gmLwTlzjJ3W8ovHOC5nVavi?usp=sharing)]

 In this project, I developed a proof-of-concept AI chatbot capable of answering queries using a custom Knowledge Base provided by the user.
 While ChatGPT is impressive, it often delivers generic answers and struggles to pinpoint specifics when asked about a particular article, research paper, or textbook.
 My implementation attempts to address this issue by allowing users to input highly specific data, enabling the GPT model to provide answers based on this tailored information.